kensho-technologies/graphql-compiler/README.rst

 Regardless of the way the :code:`Table` objects are generated, each :code:`Table` object must have a primary key.
 The primary key columns do not need to be known to the database as primary key columns.
 They do have to be a unique and not null identifier for a row.
-If you are reflecting a SQLAlchemy :code:`Table` from a table and it is missing a primary key, you can override the primary key in SQLAlchemy :code:`Table` by following the instructions in `this link
+If you are reflecting a SQLAlchemy :code:`Table` from a table in a database and it is missing a primary key, you can override the primary key in SQLAlchemy :code:`Table` by following the instructions in `this link
 <https://docs.sqlalchemy.org/en/13/core/reflection.html#overriding-reflected-columns>`__.

 Choosing the GraphQL object names